 He also said attention should be paid to secondary packaging by using proprietary tape or seals and accountability for every package.
 Wrapped pallet loads and more secure trucks were other suggestions.

-The program also featured Jonathan Oakes of Markem Corp.
-(Keene, NH), who talked about bar coding and other technologies that can secure against counterfeiting and other techniques for package traceability.
+The program also featured Jonathan Oakes of Markem Corp., who talked about bar coding and other technologies that can secure against counterfeiting and other techniques for package traceability.

 The afternoon concluded with a panel discussion that featured Judy Fischer, senior packaging engineer, Sargento Foods, Plymouth, WI, as the only packager.
-Others on the panel included Michael Richmond, Packaging & Technology Integrated Solutions; Bill Zito, Enercon Industries; Juli Okal, 3M Packaging Systems Div.; Gary Parish, Complete Inspection Systems; John Raterman, Nordson Corp., and Oakes.
+Others on the panel included Michael Richmond, Packaging & Technology Integrated Solutions; Bill Zito, Enercon Industries; Juli Okal, 3M Packaging Systems Div.; Gary Parish, Complete Inspection Systems; and John Raterman, Nordson Corp.

 Later, when asked about a package introduction last year, Fischer reported that the specifications had been in place prior to 9/11, but that they’re being reviewed as part of Sargento’s risk analysis.